-Eventually, the website itself might become a lesser part of the product, as the product will be the central point of an online presence, linking with Social Media, checkin apps, and other services, making sure important information is available in the places their customers are searching.
+Eventually, the website might become a lesser part of the product, as the Zukini will be the central point of an online presence, linking with Social Media, checkin apps, and other services, making sure important information is available in the places their customers are searching.

 I managed to distill my ideas down to a list of User Stories and requirements for both website owners and their customers.

 To summarise: a visitor would like to quickly get a visual impression of a place, figure out where it is located, and if (and when) it’s open for business, maybe even give a phone call to reserve a table.

 The business owner has different goals, mostly related to accurately representing the restaurant and their values online.
 They should be able to easily enter information that’s important to users (opening times, contact information, news, the menu).

 These requirements were then translated to a customisable and responsive design.